LiveCapTV/livecaptv-open-api/v1/faq.md

 - Too much smog in Beijing

 We are constantly monitoring on number of simulators needed.
 We will prepare more resources accordingly.

+## Why do some Twitch VOD capture requests fail?

+Please make sure that accessing VOD is not restricted by channel subscribers only.
+We cannot get the VOD data when guest access is restricted.